sagarjoglekar/sagar-academic-website/content/authors/admin/_index.md

 - Visitors

 ---
+I am a Data Scientist at the Expedia Group working with the Content Data Science team.

-I am a Reserch Scientist at Nokia Bell labs, Cambridge UK, working with the <a href="http://social-dynamics.net/team.html">social dynamics team</a>.
+Previously, I was a Reserch Scientist at Nokia Bell labs, Cambridge UK, working with the <a href="http://social-dynamics.net/team.html">social dynamics team</a>.
 <p>
-I am mainly interested in projects that deal with quantification of human processes from web scale data using methods from complex networks, machine learning, and computer vision.
+I am mainly interested in research problems that deal with quantification of human processes from web scale data using methods from complex networks, machine learning, and computer vision.
 <p>
 I was a King's India scholar at King's College London, where I worked on my <a href="https://kclpure.kcl.ac.uk/portal/en/theses/from-communities-to-crowds(1365a91f-48ae-4071-b46e-f7e253745573).html">Ph.D. in computer science </a> at the <a href="https://kclpure.kcl.ac.uk/portal/en/persons/sagar-joglekar(c955bb8a-f596-4474-98a1-78a1dd9d94ad).html">Department of Informatics</a>, under the guidance of <a href="https://nms.kcl.ac.uk/nishanth.sastry/">Dr. Nishanth Sastry</a>.
 <p>